Calling Dr. Love: Background

-Reception
+Critical reception

 Cash Box said that "a hard-driving rhythm line and straightforward vocals combine with Simmons' distinct style to make a top 40 and FM playlist addition."
 Record World called it a " rocker...in a Humble Pie vein."

-Chart performance
+American Songwriter placed the song at number 8 on their "Top 10 KISS Essentials … KISSentials?" list and called it "simply irresistible" with "over-the-top production, and glam rock clichés."

+Charts

 The song was the second single released from the album, and the band's fourth US Top 20 single, reaching #16 in Billboard.
 In Canada, the song reached number two, and is ranked as the 54th biggest Canadian hit of 1977.